 Will the HRA I offer integrate with my insurance?

-Some types of Health Reimbursement Arrangements can be integrated with the health insurance plan you offer your employees (QSEHRAs and retiree HRAs can’t be integrated).
+It's possible the arrangement you offer may be integrated with the health insurance plan you offer your employees (QSEHRAs and retiree HRAs can’t be integrated).
 With an integrated HRA:

 - The employee must be covered by a health insurance plan.